 Check your Terms & Conditions too – some businesses will need to change their terms with their customers to match their GDPR requirements.

-In addition, some business have chosen to have a specific Cookies Policy, explaining what cookies they use, what third party cookies they use and what these cookies specifically track.
-Here is an example and another.
+In addition, some businesses have chosen to have a specific Cookies Policy, explaining what cookies they use, what third-party cookies they use and what these cookies precisely track.
+Here is an example.

 Send re-engagement emails: You’ll need to get your existing EU subscribers to show “active consent” to receiving emails, newsletters, updates or information from your business.
 You can do this by sending a “re-engagement” email: